plone/plone.app.mosaic/README.rst

 The dependencies are already version pinned in Plones ecosystem.

-However, if a newer version of mosaic is needed, the good know set for the version can be found at Github, Mosaic Code repository, in the file `versions.cfg <https://github.com/plone/plone.app.mosaic/blob/master/versions.cfg>`_.
+However, if a newer version of mosaic is needed, the good known set for the version can be found at Github, Mosaic Code repository, in the file `versions.cfg <https://github.com/plone/plone.app.mosaic/blob/master/versions.cfg>`_.

 After the add-on activation, the new content layout and editor support can be enabled for any content type by enabling behaviors **Layout support** and